 - Voice of customer programs result in up to 55% greater client retention

+Another source of VoC data is social media.
 Consumers send 350,000 tweets per minute and post nearly 5 billion Facebook comments every month.
 Meanwhile, Yelp and TripAdvisor together host more than 750 million consumer reviews.
-Combined with customer surveys and other sources of feedback, this content forms wealth of information for brands to mine.
+Combined with customer surveys and other feedback sources, this content forms a wealth of information for brands to mine.

 And reading is just the beginning.
 Could you draw a connection between the themes expressed in Facebook comment #1,904 and TripAdvisor review #2,361?
 Could you map sentiment versus net promoter scores by quarter across 150 themes, topics and categories?

-This is where text analytics software can expand your abilities and empower you to build an effective VoC analytics program.
-Tools like the Lexalytics Intelligence Platform serve as foundations upon which customer experience professionals, data analysts, and software engineers can work together to build an effective VoC analytics program.
+Here is where Voice of Customer platforms empower you to get more value from more data sources.
+VoC analytics tools serve as foundations upon which customer experience professionals, data analysts, and software engineers work together to build influential Voice of Customer programs.

-To generate real value, you must be certain that your Voice of Customer analytics program is producing accurate, reliable insights.
-And to produce those accurate, reliable insights, you must follow the data analytics process.
+To generate real value, you must be confident that your Voice of Customer analytics program produces accurate, reliable insights.
+And to make those accurate, reliable insights, you must follow the data analytics process.

 1. Start with the question

-An effective VoC analytics program is focused on answering questions.
+An effective VoC analytics program focuses on answering questions.

 For example, a customer experience professional might ask: